MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 **Applies to:  Microsoft R Server 9.x**

-You can configure the operationalization feature for Microsoft R Server using the administration utility.
+This article describes how to use the administration utility to configure R Server for operationalization, set passwords, restart nodes, update ports, run diagnostics, and encrypt credentials.

 Use the utility to:
 + [Configure R Server for operationalization](configuration-initial.md) front-ends and back-ends